Micha-89/Micha-89/README.md

 ### Hi there , thank you for visiting my profile 🙌

- - 🔭 I’m currently working on my portfolio website and a bugtracking web application!
+ - 🔭 I’m currently working on my portfolio website and a bug tracking web application!
  - 🌱 I’m currently learning TypeScript and testing with Jest.
  - 👯 I’m looking to collaborate on MERN stack projects.
  - 📫 How to reach me: https://www.linkedin.com/in/michael-raman/